MohammAAA/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   1. Training on a set of tasks that could benefit from having shared lower-level features.
   2. Usually, amount of data you have for each task is quite similar.
   3. Can train a big enough network to do well on all the tasks.
-- If you can train a big enough NN, the performance of the multi-task learning compared to splitting the tasks is better.
+- The only time that multi-task learning hurts performance compared to training seperate neural networks is if your multi-task NN isn't big enough, i.e: If you can train a big enough NN, the performance of the multi-task learning compared to splitting the tasks is better.
-- Today transfer learning is used more often than multi-task learning.
+- Today transfer learning is used more often than multi-task learning in the deep learning field, but in computer vision: multi-task learning is commonly used as well as transfer learning. ((object detection in multi-task learning is much better than seperate object detection network for each object we want to detect)).

 ### What is end-to-end deep learning?